apashea/IC2S2-Active-Inference-Tutorial/docs/README.md

-These slides were prepared by Andrew Pashea
+- These slides were produced by Andrew Pashea
+- Citations to images and materials in slide visuals + speaker notes